datopian/playbook/agile/README.md

   * Risks
   * Resourcing Amount (FTE months)

-* **Key user stories** [Product Owner as lead with involvement as appropriate of other relevant personnel) [2-6h]
+* **Key user stories** [Product Owner as lead with involvement as appropriate of other relevant personnel) **[2-6h]**

-  * Generate first set of user stories for this project
+  * Generate first set of user stories for this project.
-  * Do **not** need to be comprehensive - can add user stories later.
+  * Do **not** need to be comprehensive -- can add user stories later.
 However, good to have really core user stories down, and enough to cover, what (at this point), one would anticipate to be at least first 2-3 sprint iterations.
-  * Can not over-state value of generation (of good) user stories at this point.
-Will have a transformative effect on quality of project
+  * Cannot over-state the value of generating (good) user stories at this point.
+Will have a transformative effect on the quality of the project.
-  * Should involve some or all of delivery team + scrum master, at least some part of this
+  * Should involve some or all of delivery team + scrum master, at least some part of this:

     * Gets everyone up to speed
     * Rubber-duck test (have to explain and walk through user stories with others which helps clarify them)